TAX • 18 FEBRUARY 2021 • 3 MIN READ

 First up – how does GST work?

-This article is going to reveal whether you should register for GST or not.
 If you’d like a deep dive into understanding GST, check out our article, GST basics.

 What are taxable goods and services?

-Taxable goods and services are the goods and services that you supply and receive in return for a consideration (money, compensation or reward)*.
+Taxable goods and services are the goods and/or services that you supply and receive in return for a consideration (money, compensation or reward), irrespective of whether you're producing a profit or not.

 Goods include all types of personal and real property except money.
+Think of it as tangible items like products at a supermarket or any other retailer.

-Taxable goods and services don’t include:
+Taxable goods and services doesn’t include:

 - Letting or renting a dwelling for use as a private home